-Everything relating to the improvement of mechanics, both socially and intellectually, is of the greatest interest and importance.
-The welfare of the whole community is most sensibly affected by the degree of cultivation the working classes possess.
-During the recent disturbance among the machinists' trade in this city, the proprietors of the principal works of this kind came together for mutual protection, feeling that the course adopted by the workmen to secure an advanced rate of pay was not the proper one.
-This convocation was styled the "Mechanics' Association," and the liberal sum of \$100 was charged each member as an initiation fee.
-So soon as the men returned to work, these employers set about raising the wages of the deserving men; showing by this course that their action towards them was not dictated by parsimony, but wholly from principle.
-This is not all that was done.
-Mr. J. S. Underhill and Mr. George W. Quintard, both ceived the idea of founding a "Mechanics' Library one that should be such in reality-a place where all the best works relating to the advancement of the trade could be studied by workingmen, free of charge, or at least at a merely nominal fee, for membership.
+proprietors of large machine-works in this city, con- HOW THE STERNS OF SCREW SHIPS ARE BORED. ceived the idea of founding a "Mechanics' Library one that should be such in reality-a place where all the best works relating to the advancement of the trade could be studied by workingmen, free of charge, or at least at a merely nominal fee, for membership.
 It is not intended to stock this library and readingroom with modern novels, but with the foreign and domestic scientific journals and books relating to art and the practice of it.
 Should the scheme be carried out, as we trust it may, it will be of incalculable advantage to the mechanical interests, and a credit to the energetic and benevolent originators of the idea.
 The sum of \$8,000 has been subscribed already; the principal engineering firms are directly interested in the enterprise, for they will reap substantial benefits in the future from the generations of educated men which are sure to arise from such an advantage as this institution will afford.